-There are also volunteer and long-term positions available at HFHI headquarters in area or national offices and, of course, other GV teams to join.
-If time won't allow physical participation, you can always support the Habitat mission with monetary donations.
-Locate a Habitat affiliate near you by using the affiliate search tool at www.habitat.org/ local.
+Volunteering locally is another way to stay involved.
+Many former GV team members go on to work with their local affiliate-on build sites, in the office, or as board members or partner-family liaisons.
+There are also volunteer positions available at HFHI headquarters in Americus, Ga., and, of course, other GV teams to join.
+If time won't allow physical participation, you can always support the Habitat mission with tax-deductible monetary donations.
+Locate a Habitat affiliate near you by using the affiliate search tool at www. habitat.org/local.

 The Global Village staff is available to help you before, during and after your adventure.
+While you are away, we gather each morning and pray for the safety and success of your team.

-At the end of your work trip the host coordinator or team leader will provide an evaluation form that we urge you to use to tell us about your experience.
+At the end of your work trip the team leader will provide an evaluation form that we urge you to use to tell us about your experience.
 We look forward to receiving your feedback so we can continue to adjust and improve our program for future participants.